quarterwave0/LithographySimulator/README.md

 ## About
 LithographySimulator (full name TBD) is an open-source tool/toy for modeling optical lithography.

-In its current state, it simulates partial coherence imaging with the Abbe formulation, Fraunhofer mask diffraction with binary masks, basic support for annular and classical light sources, and arbitrary aberration modeling.
+In its current state, it simulates partial coherence imaging with the Abbe formulation, Fraunhofer mask diffraction with binary masks, support for annular, quasar, and classical light sources, and arbitrary aberration modeling.

-It uses PyTorch for either GPU and CPU acceleration, depending on device support, and can be reasonably agile when computing the Fourier transform.
+Depending on device support, it uses PyTorch for either GPU or CPU acceleration and can be reasonably agile when computing the Fourier transform.
 The main limiting factor will be VRAM or system RAM, as the current approach is very memory intensive and has yet to be set up for scaling.

 ## Goals
 Right now, although it mostly works, there's still a lot that could be done to improve it.
 These goals are arranged roughly in order of priority.
 This is a side project for me, and as such some or all of these may go uncompleted permanently.